 - Type the previous ETSU network password, then click OK.

-- If the correct password is entered, a new window appears.
+- If you enter the correct password, a new window appears.
 Enter the previous ETSU network password again in the Current Password field.

 - In the New Password field, type the password that matches the current ETSU account password.